JakubMiodunka/web-scrape-widget/README.md

 #### Website elements

-Data sources, which obtains their data from element of particular website pointed in their definition file.
+Data sources, which obtains their data from element of particular website, pointed in their definition file.
 Its structure is defined in */res/schemas/website_element_schema.xsd* XML schema - example of the file content below:

 ```XML